October 13th, 2023Press Release

 The City of New York seal encased in a larger blue circle with the words "Public Advocate: City of New York"

-NYC Public Advocate's Statement On The Supreme Court Enabling Discrimination Against Lgbtq+ Individuals
+NYC Public Advocate’s Statement On The Celebration Of Yom Kippur

 The City of New York seal encased in a larger blue circle with the words "Public Advocate: City of New York"